projecting123/mysite/README.md

 ## 🚀 About Me
-I'm a full stack developer...and I am taking the full course in UJUCODE CODING SCHOOL- Baihata Chariali, PIN: 781366
+I'm a full stack developer...and I am taking the full stack web dev course in UJUCODE CODING SCHOOL- Baihata Chariali, PIN: 781366

 ## 🔗 Links